 Is Section 38 of th ne NHRA applicable to the proposed development?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: Please note that a Notice of Intent to Develop (NI Western Cape in due course.
-A copy of the Pre-Ap will be provided to Heritage Western Cape for com plication Bo Will the develops the NHRA? ment impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN lf YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: ¥ ES NO UNCERTAIN lf YES or UNCERTAIN, explain: The proposed mast has no impact on archaeological or p Appendix G for the Heritage Screener (HS) compiled by G Due to the location and nature of the proposed devel- heritage resources will be physically impacted by the recommended that no further archaeological/paleontol In general the context of the proposed development of particular site is largely transformed.
-The surrounding la utilised farmland, smallholdings, residential housing, busi which is an old National Monument and now Provincial F of the Dutch Reformed Church (siteID: 28095) and Dutch 28091) are located less than 120m away from the propos note that the sites markers are mapped incorrectly on existing builidngs).
-These significant structures speak to th as well as the origins of De Hoop.
-It is anticipated that telecommunications mast will have a negative impact of these resources and as such, this impact requires further i No heritage studies have been conducted within 5km of (Figure 2), however due to the disturbed nature of the of unlikely that the construction of the telecommunication SAHRIS Palaeosensitivity Map (Figure 4a).
-However, based area proposed development area has very high palaeon SAHRIS Palaeosensitivity Map (Figure 4a).
-However, based area proposed for development falls within the Enon Form Heritage Layer Browser the Enon formation has low composed of conglomerate, fluvial "red beds" that contr coalified wood.
-Despite the discrepancies in the pala palaeontological heritage resources will be unearthed d footprint of the proposed mast is very small (64m ).
-Please Screener.
-CTS Heritage opment, it is e developm ogical studie area is rural ind use com nesses, prime leritage Site Reformed Ch ed developr SAHRIS and e rural herita t the constru- n the sense of nvestigation. of the propose ons mast will tological sen d on geologic nation.
-Accor palaeontolo ain transport deosensitivity luring the exc unlikely the lent and as are required in nature, aprises a mary school - the herito nurch Parso ment (Figure should line age contex uction of the figure as sed developed for developed a for hat significant as such, it is ired. however this nix of vacant and church, age resources onage (siteID: re 3a - please e up with the thof the area, the proposed sociated with opment area elopment, it is on significant cording to the igure 4b), the e SAHRIS Fossil sitivity and is agments and cely that any process as the
+YES ОИ UNCERTAIN If YES or UNCERTAIN, explain: Heritage Western Cape ("HWC") provided a final continuous it was included as Appendix E1 of the Draft BAR. reason to believe that the proposed establishment of mast on Erf 90, De Hoop, will impact on heritage resolunder Section 38 of the National Heritage Resource HWC indic of a 35m hig ources, and ated that h telecom that no fu there is no munication rther action Will the developr ment impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: ns of culturally or historically significant elements, as defined in NHRA, including Archaeological or paleontological sites, on or n) to the site? ¥E\$ NO UNCERTAIN The proposed mast has no impact on archaeological or p Appendix G1 for the Heritage Screener (HS) compiled be and nature of the proposed development, it is unlikely the be physically impacted by the development and as suc archaeological/paleontological studies are required. y CTS Herita nat significan ge.
+Due to It heritage I the location resources will In general the context of the proposed development of particular site is largely transformed.
+The surrounding loutilised farmland, smallholdings, residential housing, busing which are located less than 120m away from the proposonate that the sites markers are mapped incorrectly on existing builidngs).
+These significant structures speak to that well as the origins of De Hoop.
+It is anticipated that telecommunications mast will have a negative impact of these resources and as such, this impact requires further in ind use cominesses, primed developring SAHRIS and erural heritation the construction the sense community. nprises a mary school ment (Figure should line age context uction of the place ass ix of vacant and church, a 3a - please up with the t of the area, ne proposed If YES or UNCERTAIN, explain: No heritage studies have been conducted within 5km of (Figure 2), however due to the disturbed nature of the construction of the telecommunication archaeological heritage resources.
+The proposed of the construction of the telecommunication archaeological heritage resources. irea propose ons mast wil levelopment ed for deve Il impact c area ha lopment, it is on significant s very high palaeontological sensitivity according to the SAHRIS Palaeosensitivity Map (Figure 4a).
+However, based on geological map (Figure 4b), the area proposed for development falls within the Enon Formation.
+According to the SAHRIS Fossil Heritage Layer Browser the Enon formation has low palaeontological sensitivity and is composed of conglomerate, fluvial "red beds" that contain transported bone fragments and coalified wood.
+Despite the discrepancies in the palaeosensitivity, it is unlikely that any palaeontological heritage resources will be unearthed during the excavation process as the footprint of the proposed mast is very small (64m2).
+Please refer to Appendix G1 for the Heritage Screener.